Remembering Stevie Ray Vaughan: Chicago blues community commemorates guitar legend 30 years after death

 "He was through it.
 And it doesn't seem fair," Brehmer said.

 Vaughan's helicopter crashed just outside of East Troy, Wis., following a concert at Alpine Valley Music Theater.
-All five passengers died - including Vaughan's three bandmates and the pilot.
+All five passengers on-board died.

 The night before, Vaughan had performed alongside Eric Clapton, Robert Cray, Buddy Guy and brother Jimmie Vaughan.
 Many in attendance, including Buddy Guy, called it one of Stevie's best live sets ever.